jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/02-trump-tax-cuts-deficit-bonds-676c1987.md

 ---
-layout: content
+layout: post
 title: >-
   What the Trump Tax Cuts Mean for the Deficit and Your Bond Portfolio
 date: 2024-11-29 01:00 -0500
 author:
 tags: ['Bonds', 'Guide to Wealth']
+description: >-
-description: The deficit is likely to rise a lot more, and inflation could prove stubborn, leading to higher interest rates.
+  The deficit is likely to rise a lot more, and inflation could prove stubborn, leading to higher interest rates.
 How investors can protect themselves.
 ---